-Held at the Academy’s campuses and locations around the work, the Three-Week HD Film Summer Camp is film school distilled to its essence.
-Students will experience each aspect of the filmmaking process from creating the story to screening your finished film for an audience.
+Held at the Academy’s campuses and locations around the world, the summer 3-Week Filmmaking Camp for teens is film school distilled to its essence.
+Students experience each aspect of the filmmaking process from creating the story to screening their finished film for an audience.

-The Three-Week Film is structured around the production of two short films of increasing complexity.
+The 3-Week Filmmaking Camp for teens is structured around the production of two short films of increasing complexity.

-Students’ days are spent either in class or on set learning how to apply what they’ve learned from their instructors in supervised workshops.
-Each student writes, directs, shoots and edits his or her own films using a professional HD digital video cameras and Final Cut digital editing software.
-Through a series of hands-on and intensive classes on production, editing, writing, cinematography, and directing provide students with an introduction to the various creative and technical demands of the moving image.
+Students’ days are spent either in class or on set learning how to apply what they’ve learned from their expert instructors in supervised workshops.
+Each student writes, directs, shoots and edits his or her own films using a professional HD digital video cameras and industry-standard digital editing software.
+Through a series of hands-on and intensive classes on production, editing, writing, cinematography, and directing, we provide students with an introduction to the various creative and technical demands of filmmaking.
 During the camp, students have each one of their films screened and critique in class with their faculty member.

 Crews & Projects

-Students work in four person crews to complete each film.
+Students work in four-person crews to complete each film.
 Every student directs two films.
-When their colleagues direct, students rotate among the essential crew positions, including editor, gaffer, assistant camera, and director of photography.
+When their colleagues direct, students rotate among the essential crew positions of gaffer, assistant camera, and director of photography.

-Students can expect to complete the following two film projects while enrolled in the 3-Week HD Filmmaking Summer Camp for Teens:
+Students can expect to complete the following two film projects while enrolled in the 3-Week Filmmaking Camp:

 At the end of the camp, the final films are celebrated in a screening open to cast, crew, friends and family.
-All students who successfully complete the workshop will receive a New York Film Academy Certificate.
+All students who successfully complete the 3-Week Filmmaking Camp receive a New York Film Academy certificate.

 Curious to learn more about the 3-Week HD Filmmaking Summer Camp for Teens?
-Click here to apply online and request more information.
+Click here to learn more about the application process.